| | |

 knives.
 Though a ladies weapon, historically this silver knife was lethal.
 Lee Eun-cheul was inspired by this article.

 But, he wanted to go further, he wanted to make swords using the ancient methods.
+Thus

 began a quest for Lee Eun-cheul which was to occupy the next twenty years of his life.